 A lot of attention is paid to behavioural enrichment in the Program.
 All enclosures include some form of enrichment for the animals such as trees to climb, for use as a scratching post or to provide shade.
 Some have dens, ramps or other heavy duty toys designed to withstand play by a lion.
 Additional stimuli is also regularly provided such as blood and meat frozen in ice blocks for them to lick, or the dung of species found in the Park to sniff and roll in.

-As at 17th June 2013 a total of 126 lions of differing ages were being held in enclosures within the program:
+As at 2nd September 2015 a total of 136 lions (including 3 owned by ALERT) of differing ages were being held in enclosures within the program:

 Average number of lions in an enclosure: 3.7